 This last video review and tutorial comes completely unsolicited and courtesy of Bruno, who puts our own video production efforts to shame with his unbridled enthusiasm.
 We recommend checking out his channel for many other great video tutorials related to DIY ebikes.

-Unfortunately, there have been two issues that affected our late 2016 / early 2017 production of Satiator devices.
-If you have a unit that displays either of the symptoms below, then please contact Grin immediately and we will arrange for a warranty repair or replacement
+If you have a unit that displays any of the symptoms below, then please contact Grin so we can determine if a warranty repair or replacement is required.

-The cause of this failure was isolated to plug connections that exhibited a certain timing of electrical contact bounce and it has been prevented with the V1.025 firmware update.
-If you are running the V1.024 or earlier firmware we recommend updating to 1.025 right away to prevent this from occurring.
+The cause of this failure was isolated to plug connections that exhibited a certain timing of electrical contact bounce and it has been prevented with the V1.025 and later firmware updates.
+If you are running the V1.024 or earlier firmware we recommend updating to the latest firmware right away to prevent this from occurring.
 Otherwise if you have a device with this issue, contact Grin and we'll get it fixed.

 Where to Order